What is a proof of funds letter?

 When you've obtain the letter from the financial institution where you do business, it's easy for a home or business seller to contact the bank and verify that the letter is legitimate and that you have the necessary funds.

 Avoid giving a proof of funds letter that can’t be verified.
 A seller is unlikely to accept a letter that doesn't seem legit — so you'd just be wasting the time of everyone involved.

-What a proof of funds letter should include
+How to write a proof of funds letter

 The proof of funds letter should include the name of the account holder (namely, you) and the account’s current balance.